 But we all start out the same way when we are born.
 We neither like nor dislike anything when we come out of the womb.
 Something changes at one point or another.
 From my observation, the change happens when a child becomes a toddler.

-Somewhere between the ages of 1-3 years old, a child starts developing an opinion and says “no” to about everything.
-This is a normal phase, but it can be difficult when your child says “no” to food.
+Picky eating is a normal phase, but it can be difficult when your child says “no” to food.
 Eating is the ultimate power trip for kids.
 They say “no” and you can’t do a darn thing about it.
-Or can you?

-My first guess…you might be making separate meals?
+My first guess…you might be making separate meals.
 You have one meal for you (and your spouse), and then you make another meal for your kids.
-Am I right?

-And, I bet I can guess what your kids’ meals look like.
-Perhaps something with pasta, corn, potatoes, rice, pizza, chicken nuggets, hot dogs, carrots with ranch, maybe green beans (canned-most have added sugar), applesauce (with corn syrup), flavored yogurt (sugar), cheese, and peanut butter/ jelly (most have sugar) with no crust?
+And, I bet I can guess what your kid’s meals look like.
+Perhaps something with pasta, corn, potatoes, white rice, pizza, chicken nuggets, hot dogs, carrots with ranch, maybe green beans (canned-most have added sugar), applesauce (with corn syrup), flavored yogurt (sugar), cheese, and peanut butter/ jelly (most have sugar) with no crust?

 How did this happen?
 What went wrong?

-The truth about your child’s diet is that he’s eating mostly sugar.
-If you go back and take a good look at your menu, you will notice that corn, rice, potatoes, pasta, nugget coating, pizza, commercial fruit/yogurt, and bread turn to sugar once in the body.
+If you go back and take a good look at your kid’s menu, you will notice that corn, rice, potatoes, pasta, nugget coating, pizza, commercial fruit/yogurt, ketchup, and bread turn to sugar once in the body.

 Now read your Pediasure can…more sugar.
 After water, sugar is the second ingredient, and then corn maltodextrin.
 Corn maltodextrin is refined sugar and a preservative.
 Read the rest of the ingredients in Pediasure.
 It includes a whole bunch of other stuff produced in a laboratory.

 Did you realize this is what your child is ingesting daily if he is on Pediasure?
-Here is the ingredient label to Pediasure so you can see for yourself.
+Here is the ingredient label for Pediasure so you can see it for yourself.

 I had no one to blame but myself.
-I created this picky eater by feeding all the carbs (sugar) to him.
-He had developed a taste for only this type of food.
+I created a picky eater by feeding all the carbs (sugar) to him.
+He had developed a taste for sugary food.

 Somehow my choices evolved into a toddler in charge of mealtimes.
 Ugh!

-Wait, what?
 Yes, he was in charge, not me.
 I realized I had to shift the power back to me and retrain his taste buds to eat things other than high-carb foods.
 And then shift the power back to him once he learned to make good choices.

 If he doesn’t eat it, then wrap it up and put it in the refrigerator.
-The next morning, serve it for breakfast.
-If he refuses, then serve it for lunch, and so on.
-He WILL eventually eat it.”
+No snacks.
+The kitchen is closed unless he decides to go back to eating dinner later on.

-I had to do this only a few times before he learned he wasn’t in charge anymore.
+I had to do this only a few times before he learned to make better choices.
 We never had problems after that.
 You won’t believe what he ate growing up.
 Find out below.

-Let me give you a list of things we ate at my house (still do): collard and turnip greens, summer and winter squash, broccoli, spinach, beets, turnips, celery, carrots, avocado, kiwi, tomatoes, star fruit, papaya, cantaloupe, honeydew, coconut, asparagus, spiraled zucchini, spaghetti squash, etc.
+Let me give you a list of things we ate at my house (still do): collard and turnip greens, salad, cabbage, summer and winter squash, broccoli, asparagus, tomatoes, spinach, beets, turnips, celery, carrots, avocado, kiwi, tomatoes, star fruit, papaya, cantaloupe, honeydew, coconut, spiraled zucchini, spaghetti squash, etc.

 You get the idea.